 What is The Prostate?

-The prostate is a gland responsible for producing fluids that are found in semen.
-More precisely, these fluids are found in seminal plasma components which are implicated in critical events of the reproductive processes in the dog.
+The prostate is a gland that produces fluids found in semen.
+More precisely, these fluids are found in seminal plasma components, which are implicated in critical events of the reproductive processes in the dog.
 They contain zinc-binding proteins (ZnBPs) which are excellent markers for canine sperm fertility.
 Therefore, it is important for the reproductive system of the male dog.

 It is located behind the bladder, below the rectum and the urethra passes through it.
 It lives inside the pelvis.
 Furthermore, the prostate communicates with the urethra through many openings where the seminal plasma is secreted.
 Therefore, they are connected to fulfill the function of the gland effectively.